 Research and impact 18th December 2020

+The University of Manchester has joined a ‘game-changing’ tidal energy project.
 The project, known as TIGER (Tidal Stream Industry Energiser Project) will demonstrate that tidal stream energy (TSE) is a maturing industry, capable of achieving an accelerated cost reduction pathway.

 The project will position the Channel region at the heart of the sector by:

 - addressing technology challenges;